awsdocs/amazon-athena-user-guide/doc_source/vpc-flow-logs.md

 Amazon Virtual Private Cloud flow logs capture information about the IP traffic going to and from network interfaces in a VPC\.
 Use the logs to investigate network traffic patterns and identify threats and risks across your VPC network\.

-Before you begin querying the logs in Athena, [enable VPC flow logs](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/flow-logs.html) and [export log data to Amazon S3](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/S3ExportTasksConsole.html)\.
+Before you begin querying the logs in Athena, [enable VPC flow logs](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/flow-logs.html), and configure them to be saved to your Amazon S3 bucket\.
 After you create the logs, let them run for a few minutes to collect some data\.
+The logs are created in a GZIP compression format that Athena lets you query directly\.
 +  [Creating the Table for VPC Flow Logs](#create-vpc-logs-table)
 +  [Example Queries for Amazon VPC Flow Logs](#query-examples-vpc-logs)